-

 Purposeful play

-Encourage patients to choose their therapy activity - then we make it therapeutic!
+We encourage patients to choose their play activity - then we make it therapeutic!
 Whether they choose a puzzle, drawing, crafts, video games, or soccer, I assure you we can make it a therapeutic intervention that will benefit them in the long run.
-Used with pediatric patients only.
+Purposeful play allows us to provide personal and compassionate care as well as help children learn new skills more quickly.

 Schroth Therapy for Scoliosis